 - Zoo, Exotics, and Wildlife Diagnostic Imaging Society

 Veterinary Imaging Textbooks

 The ACVR supports sustained and conscientious attention to safe practices regarding veterinary radiologic imaging and therapy as they relate to personnel, patient, and equipment.
 Exposure to radiation should always be As Low As Reasonably Achievable (ALARA) while maximizing the quality of the procedure.
-The ACVR is partnering with IDEXX and the National Association of Veterinary Technicians in America (NAVTA) in Lower the Dose, a new initiative to help raise awareness of radiation safety best practices.
+The ACVR is partnering with IDEXX and the National Association of Veterinary Technicians in America (NAVTA) in Lower the Dose, an initiative to help raise awareness of radiation safety best practices.
 Read more about ACVR’s efforts to promote radiation safety practices.

 The ACVR Digital Imaging Standards Committee (DISC) considered a broad outline of standards and recommendations that could be used to advise the veterinary profession.
 It is difficult to set standards in an area where there is much variability among vendors and there are few topics where there is a definitive best method or choice regarding imaging.

 Veterinary Radiology & Ultrasound has free Digital Radiography and MR Neuroimaging supplements available to everyone.
 The Digital Radiography supplemental issue is intended to help educate the veterinary community about digital radiography and the components associated with it.
 Check this information out if you are considering switching to digital radiography.
 The MR Neuroimaging supplement reviews the major topics in brain and spine MR imaging of small animals.
 See the Journal page for links to these special issues.